kelvinkipsang/blog/_posts/2016-7-4-editors-and-extensions.md

 ---
 layout: post
-title: Editors, what Can't They Do?
+title: Editors, what can't they do?
 ---

 Writing code is like making poetry, not writing, making.
 There is an art to it.
 This then means that you need the best tools to make the best symphony of syntaxes, but let's not get carried away...first things first, you need a good editor.